-No. Description Horizontal time base control icon.
-Tap the left/right time base buttons to adjust the horizontal time 18 base of the waveform.
+Trigger level adjustment, press on the button to modify the trigger level through upward and downward movements base of the waveform.
 Tap the time base to open the time base table.
 Tap to select the desired time base.
-19 Quick save.
+Quick save.
 Tap to quickly save the waveform as a reference waveform.
-20 Fine adjustment button.
-Tap the button to finely adjust the last operation, including waveform 20 position, trigger level position, trigger point and cursor position. , 21 Waveform display area displays information such as waveforms, cursors, and related waveform 21 measurements.
-22 Channel indicator can indicate the zero-level position of the open channel.
+Quick save.
+Tap to quickly save the waveform as a reference waveform Quick save.
+Tap to quickly save the waverorm as a reference waverorm.
+Fine adjustment button.
+Tap the button to finely adjust the last operation, including waveform position, trigger level position, trigger point and cursor position.
+Waveform display area displays information such as waveforms, cursors, and related waveform measurements.
+Channel indicator can indicate the zero-level position of the open channel.